johsteffens/beth/README.md

 # Motivation
 Object oriented programming is generally associated with a specific framework which can be seen in many programming Languages.
-C++ is probably offers of the most efficient ways of implementing this concept.
+C++ is probably one of the most efficient ways of implementing this concept.
 I appreciate and value it, but I also see issues.

 For example: The static association between objects and their interfaces forces an inhibiting